 What does running look like if you’re not training?
 Here are 5 reasons why running when you’re not training is GREAT for you!

 I’m so excited to talk about why I love running when you’re not training.
 Why?
 Because that’s the phase I’m in currently.
-Also related to 7 reasons to run that have nothing to do with weight loss.
+Also related to 7 reasons to run besides losing weight.